algon-320/toyterm/README.md

 - EL
 - ICH
 - IL
+- RM
 - SGR
+- SM
 - VPA

 ## Device Control Function

 - DCS `q` (sixel string...)
 ST
     - see <https://www.vt100.net/docs/vt3xx-gp/chapter14.html> for the representation

+## Modes

+toyterm supports the following modes.

+- Sixel Scrolling Mode (`?80`)
+    - Set: a sixel image is displayed at the current cursor position.
+    - Reset: a sixel image is displayed at the upper left corner of the screen.
+- Alternate Screen Buffer Mode (`?1049`)
+    - Set: clear the screen, save the cursor position, and switch to the alternate screen.
+    - Reset: restore the saved cursor position, and switch back to the primary screen.
+- Bracketed Paste Mode (`?2004`)
+    - Set: insert `\x1b[200~` at the beginning and `\x1b[201~` at the end of a pasted text.
+    - Reset: a pasted text is send to the terminal as if it was typed by user.

 ## License